MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data.md

 ---
-title: Ingesting data into the Synapse Data Warehouse
+title: Ingest data into the Synapse Data Warehouse
-description: Learn about the features that allow you to ingest data into your Synapse Data Warehouse in Microsoft Fabric. ms.reviewer: wiassaf ms.author: procha
+description: Learn about the features that allow you to ingest data into your Synapse Data Warehouse in Microsoft Fabric.
 author: periclesrocha
+ms.author: procha
+ms.reviewer: wiassaf
+ms.date: 04/12/2023
 ms.topic: conceptual
-ms.date: 04/11/2023
 ms.search.form: Ingesting data
 ---

-# Ingesting data into the Synapse Data Warehouse
+# Ingest data into the Synapse Data Warehouse

 **Applies to:** [!INCLUDE[fabric-dw](includes/applies-to-version/fabric-dw.md)]